Critical theory of Pomeranchuk transitions via high-dimensional bosonization

 The (now $\mathbf{q}$-independent) coupling matrix $M_{\ell \ell'}'$ has, when $g_2 = 0$, two exact nontrivial eigenvectors of zero eigenvalues; $u^{(1)} = (\ldots, 0, - 1, 1, 0, \ldots)$ with $u^{(1)}_{1}=-u^{(1)}_{-1}=1$, and $u^{(2)} = (\ldots, - 1, 1, 0, 0, 1 - 1, \ldots)$ with $u^{(2)}_{1}=u^{(2)}_{-1}=0$ (Appendix \ref{sec:zero}).
 This renders $\Phi = i (\tilde{\varphi}'_1 - \tilde{\varphi}'_{- 1}) / \sqrt{2}$ and $\Psi = (\tilde{\varphi}_3' + \tilde{\varphi}_{- 3}') - (\tilde{\varphi}_5' + \tilde{\varphi}_{- 5}') + (\tilde{\varphi}_7' + \tilde{\varphi}_{- 7}') - \cdots$ as two potential critical fields that are real (instead of complex). $\Psi$ is not normalizable and has vanishing overlap with $\rho_2$.
 Furthermore, when $g_2$ turns negative, $\Phi$ becomes an eigenstate with eigenvalue $g_2=-|g_2|$, while the corresponding eigenvalue of $\Psi$ is $\sim -g_2^2$ and therefore much higher for small $|g_2|$ (Appendix \ref{sec:zero}).
 Upon projection to the critical subspace (details in Ref. \cite{LongPaper}), we have:

 or $\rho_2 (\quu) = - \frac{i}{2\sqrt{2}} | \quu | e^{- 2 i \theta_{\quu}} \Phi (\quu)$.
 Thus, $\Phi$ is the critical field and $\Psi$ can be safely ignored in the critical theory.

 Unlike the Hertz-Millis approach, the critical theory derived from bosonization does \textit{not} feature a Landau-damped critical mode.
 Close to criticality $(g_2 \rightarrow 0^+, g_{\ell \ne 2} \gg g_2)$, the matrix $M'_{\ell\ell'}$ can be mapped to a classical Caldeira-Leggett type system \cite{caldeira1983quantum} where the critical mode $\Phi$ is coupled to an infinite bath of harmonic oscillators via the coupling $g_2$.
 The spring constant of $\Phi$ is also $g_2$ (illustrated in Fig. \panelref{fig:OscillatorsFigures}{a}).
-We see that the infinite bath \textit{does} damp the critical oscillator as $g_2 \rightarrow 0^+$, but crucially the damping rate $\Gamma$ is of the order $\sim g_2^2N(\omega_R)$, where $N(\omega_R)$ is the density of states of the bath at the resonance frequency $\omega_R \sim \sqrt{g_2}$ of the critical mode.
-For small $\omega_R$, $N(\omega_R) \approx N$ is constant, and the quality factor goes as
+Intuitively, the critical oscillator is damped by the infinite bath, but the damping rate would be suppressed by a factor of $g_2^2$.
+This impression is confirmed in the calculation of effective action of the critical oscillator (see below), which renders damping rate $\Gamma \sim g_2$ and quality factor:

+where $\omega_R \sim \sqrt{g_2}$ is the resonance frequency of critical mode.
 Thus, the critical mode is underdamped, and becomes sharper and sharper as we approach criticality (Fig. \panelref{fig:OscillatorsFigures}{c}).
-This is because as $g_2\rightarrow 0$, at the scale of the resonance frequency $\omega_R$ the remaining blocks are effectively all locked together (because their couplings are much stronger than $g_2$) and form a single infinitely massive block behaving just like a fixed wall (see Fig. \panelref{fig:OscillatorsFigures}{b}), rendering the $\Phi$ oscillator undamped.
-In the Hertz-Millis approach, Fermi liquid interactions are treated perturbatively and the damping comes from the \textit{free fermion} limit, missing the important factor of $g_2^2$ in $\Gamma$.
-Thus they have $Q_{\text{HM}} \sim \sqrt{g_2}$ and hence overdamped dynamics for the critical mode (Fig. \panelref{fig:OscillatorsFigures}{d}).
+This is because as $g_2\rightarrow 0$, at the scale of $\omega_R$ the remaining blocks are effectively all locked together (because their couplings are much stronger than $g_2$) and form a single infinitely massive block behaving just like a fixed wall (see Fig. \panelref{fig:OscillatorsFigures}{b}), rendering the $\Phi$ oscillator undamped.

 To illustrate this important point more explicitly and quantitatively, we set all other Landau parameters to zero $(g_{\ell \ne 2} = \tilde{g}_\ell = 1)$, in which case exact results can be obtained.
-Integrating out the non-critical modes {\em exactly} in the Gaussian action, we get the effective Lagrangian for $\Phi$ in Euclidean signature as \cite{LongPaper}
+Integrating out the non-critical modes {\em exactly} in the Gaussian action, we get the effective Lagrangian for $\Phi$ in Euclidean signature as \cite{LongPaper} (see Appendix A for a derivation and sanity check using free-fermion density-density correlation)